Rebecca H. Scott

 "R. O. Apr 14, 1885 married Naomi Clark"

-On 20 February 1855, Charles married Mary ( ), the widow of his neighbor James Penny.
+On 20 February 1855, Charles married Mary Lamb, the widow of his neighbor James Penny.
 They appear to have had one child by that marriage, Lucinda, born 1857.
-Lucinda is not mentioned in his April, 1857 Will.
-She likely was not born when the Will was prepared or perhaps she was not his daughter and purposely left out of the Will.
+Lucinda is not mentioned in Charles’s April, 1857 Will.
+She likely was not born when the Will was prepared.

-Charles R. Kelly died about September, 1863 near the end of the Civil War based on the date his Will was recorded.
-His Will dated 7 April 1857 left his estate to his wife, Mary and his seven children.
+Charles R. Kelly died about September 1863 near the end of the Civil War based on the date his Will was recorded.
+His Will dated 7 April 1857 left his estate to his wife, Mary, and his seven children.
 He left his slaves to his grandchildren, however, by the time he died his slaves had been emancipated.
-He did own about 600 acres of prime land to the west of Dawson.
-That land eventually was sold and the estate settled.
+He did own about 600 acres of prime land to the west of Dawson, Georgia.
+That land eventually was sold, and the estate settled.
 Only seven children were named in his Will.
 They were George W. Kelly, Ezekiel B. Kelly, Charles R. Kelly, Noah W. Kelly, James G. Kelly, Frances S. Rigel and Sarah C. Powell.
 Elizabeth, who had married Samuel Scott in 1848 appeared to have died about 1852 and was not mentioned in the will.
 His Last Will and Testament as found in the Terrell County Courthouse is shown below:

 CHARLES R. KELLY LAST WILL & TEST.